 Open Banking is designed to offer you greater control, choice and freedom across your bank accounts

 Customers who want to share their current account information, allow third parties to access your funds availability information or initiate payments in this way will need to give their explicit consent to the third parties whose services they want to use.
-They will also need to authorise this with their Bank using their online or (where available) mobile banking security credentials.
+They will also need to authenticate with their Bank using their online or (where available) mobile banking security credentials.

 What is Open Banking?

-Open Banking has been designed to increase innovation and competition in the banking markets.
+Open Banking has been designed to increase innovation and competition in the retail banking market.
 You could make better financial decisions by seeing your current accounts in one place, whilst also having access to other financial services online, such as budgeting and comparison tools.
-Also, you will be able to make a payment directly from your current account e.g to some online retailers or send money between your accounts.
+You can initiate payments from your current account e.g. to some online retailers or send money between your accounts.
 Also, you can link your account to cards provided by third parties and allow them to check if you have funds available in your account to cover a payment you are making with that card.

 Is Open Banking secure?